gagdiez/hot-omni-docs/README.md

 <summary> Where are the tokens being deposited? </summary>

-When you deposit tokens from the NEAR chain, the tokens are actually being deposited into the NEAR Intents smart contract.
+When depositing tokens on the NEAR chain, the Omni SDK will actually call the `ft_transfer_call` on the `token`, asking to deposit the tokens into the NEAR Intents smart contract.

-It is important to note that all tokens will be deposited as native `NEP141`, including native NEAR which will be converted to its wrapped representation (`wrap.near`)
+Since the Intents contract only handles `NEP141` tokens, any NEAR token deposit will be converted to its wrapped representation (`wrap.near`).
 </details>

 ### EVM chains

-When depositing tokens process from EVM chains we need to do two things, the first is depositing the tokens on what we call a `locker` contract on the native chain, and the second is to let know the Omni contract on NEAR that a deposit has been made.

-All the complexity is hidden behind the SDK, so we just need to call `bridge.evm.deposit` method, followed by `bridge.finishDeposit`.
+To deposit tokens from EVM chains, we need to call two methods:

+- First, we call the `bridge.evm.deposit` method, which will deposit the tokens on the EVM chain and create a proof of deposit
+- Second, we call the `bridge.finishDeposit` method, which will present the proof of deposit to the HOT Bridge and mint the tokens on NEAR

 Similar to the NEAR deposit, `bridge.evm.deposit` requires us to pass a couple of parameters:
 - `getAddress`: function that returns user's EVM address